DarkStar1982/astropack/readme.txt

-This is a set of utilities, useful for building first order model of satellite/spacecraft systems Planned features include:
+This is a set of utilities, useful for building first order models of satellite/spacecraft systems Planned features include:
 - structural
 - thermal